streamnative/pulsar-hub/connectors/google-bigquery-sink/2.8.3/google-bigquery-sink.md

 defaultSystemField = __event_time__,__message_id__
 ```

-> **Note**
->
+{% callout title="Note" type="note" %}
-> The Google Cloud BigQuery sink connector does not delete any fields.
+The Google Cloud BigQuery sink connector does not delete any fields.
 If you change a field name in a Pulsar topic, the Google Cloud BigQuery sink connector will preserve both fields.
+{% /callout %}

 This table lists the schema types that currently are supported to be converted.